Relintai/pandemonium_engine_docs/tutorials/3d/occluders.md

 -  If the object to be culled is totally hidden by the polygon, it then looks to see whether it can be seen *through* the hole.
 If the object touches the hole, it is not culled, but if hidden by the polygon and not seen through the hole it is culled.

+Note:
-.. note:: Placing holes is usually far more convenient, and works faster and better at runtime, than creating lots of smaller OccluderShapePolygons.
+ Placing holes is usually far more convenient, and works faster and better at runtime, than creating lots of smaller OccluderShapePolygons.

 Hole Limits
 ^^^^^^^^^^^